How To Feed A Loon

 Oyster sauce – Found in the Asian section of most well-stocked supermarkets.
 Hoisin sauce is a suitable substitution.

 Black bean garlic sauce – Can be found in the Asian section of some supermarkets or at Asian food markets.
-Hoisin is also a good substitute or soy sauce combined with brown sugar (1 tbsp each).
+Hoisin is also a good substitute or soy sauce combined with brown sugar (1 tablespoon each).

 Oil – Peanut oil is recommended, but canola or vegetable oil will work.
 We don’t recommend olive oil.